RedLeafe/nixos_config/README.md

 │   # Below this point, are the configurations for
 │   # the systems and home manager configs output by the flake │   # They import the modules and overlays from the common directory.
+│   # and set some options for them, as well as containing other │   # misc system or user config that didnt make sense to abstract │   # into their own modules.
 │
 ├── homes <- the directory for home manager configurations │   ├── main-home.nix <- the only one that exists rn